Accounting fraud and invoice fraud: Protecting your organization from billing fraud schemes

-According to PwC’s Global Economic Crime and Fraud Survey 2022, 46% of surveyed organizations experience some form of fraud in the past 24 months.
+According to the 2024 PwC Global Economic Crime Survey, 41% of organizations have experienced fraud, specifically procurement fraud, in the past 24 months.

 Organizations are looking for ways to reduce fraud risk.
 Rillion can help companies reduce fraud by saving time and money, provide a time-stamped audit trail, reduce manual error and missing invoices, and control maverick spending.